 - Your service center (sewage and water line) and power cables are accessible and within the necessary distance for easy hookup.

 Tips on Backing up a Trailer

-If this distance is very short, like with a pop-up camper or very short solid body camper, when you try to back up, the trailer will react very fast and to the extreme when you turn your auto/truck steering wheel.
+If this distance is very short, like with a pop-up camper or a very short solid body camper, when you try to back up, the trailer will react very fast and to the extreme when you turn your towing auto/truck steering wheel.

 If your camper is a nice long trailer or a fifth wheel, it is, relatively, much easier to back up and park than a shorter trailer.